Nuclear Material (Offences) Act 1983

-The Nuclear Material (Offences) Act 1983 is an Act of the Parliament of the United Kingdom.
+The Nuclear Material (Offences) Act 1983 (c.
+18) is an act of the Parliament of the United Kingdom.
 It implemented the 1980 Convention on the Physical Protection of Nuclear Material, and to that end it granted the UK courts extraterritorial jurisdiction over offences involving "nuclear material used for peaceful purposes."
 (Offences involving nuclear weapons are dealt with under the Anti-terrorism, Crime and Security Act 2001.)

-The Act has been extensively amended by the Criminal Justice and Immigration Act 2008 (Schedule 17), which came into force on 30 November 2009.
+The act has been extensively amended by the Criminal Justice and Immigration Act 2008 (Schedule 17), which came into force on 30 November 2009.
 The 2008 Act implemented amendments which were made to the Convention in 2005.

 Provisions

-According to section 6(1) of the Act, the Act only applies to "material which, within the meaning of the Convention, is nuclear material used for peaceful purposes."
+According to section 6(1) of the act, the act only applies to "material which, within the meaning of the Convention, is nuclear material used for peaceful purposes."
 Schedule 1 to the Act reproduces Article 1 of the Convention, which defines "nuclear material" in detail.
 The definition includes certain types of plutonium and uranium (but not thorium).

 Sections 1 and 1A

-Article 7 of the Convention requires State Parties to create criminal offences prohibiting the use or possession of nuclear material in a way that might cause death or injury, or "substantial damage to property," or to steal nuclear material.
-Section 1 of the Act implements Article 7 by giving the courts of England and Wales, Scotland, or Northern Ireland the jurisdiction to try certain offences (such as murder and robbery) even if they were committed outside the United Kingdom by people of other nationalities, provided that the offence was committed "in relation to or by means of nuclear material".
+Article 7 of the convention requires state parties to create criminal offences prohibiting the use or possession of nuclear material in a way that might cause death or injury, or "substantial damage to property," or to steal nuclear material.
+Section 1 of the act implements article 7 by giving the courts of England and Wales, Scotland, or Northern Ireland the jurisdiction to try certain offences (such as murder and robbery) even if they were committed outside the United Kingdom by people of other nationalities, provided that the offence was committed "in relation to or by means of nuclear material".
 If any person is prosecuted for such an offence before a court in any part of the UK, they may be tried and punished for that offence as if they had committed it there.

 Section 1 was amended by the Criminal Justice and Immigration Act 2008 to extend the courts' jurisdiction to try certain offences if they were committed by doing an act directed at a nuclear facility which causes death, injury or damage as a result of radiation or the release of radioactive material, even if done out of the UK and irrespective of the nationality of the person doing it.
 (Note that the damage does not have to be "substantial.")

-The 2008 Act also increased the maximum penalties for some of the offences mentioned in section 1, if they were committed in certain circumstances set out in a new section 1A, to life imprisonment.
+The 2008 act also increased the maximum penalties for some of the offences mentioned in section 1, if they were committed in certain circumstances set out in a new section 1A, to life imprisonment.

 Section 1B

-Section 1B, inserted by the 2008 Act, makes it an offence for a person of any nationality, and whether in the UK or not, to receive, hold or deal with nuclear material, or do an act directed at a nuclear facility, intending to damage the environment or being reckless as to whether the environment will be damaged.
+Section 1B, inserted by the 2008 act, makes it an offence for a person of any nationality, and whether in the UK or not, to receive, hold or deal with nuclear material, or do an act directed at a nuclear facility, intending to damage the environment or being reckless as to whether the environment will be damaged.
 The offence is punishable with life imprisonment.